U.N. overwhelmingly approves global arms trade treaty

 The treaty will be open for signature on June 3 and will enter into force 90 days after the 50th signatory ratifies it.
 Mexican U.N.
 Ambassador Luis Alfonso de Alba told reporters it normally takes two to three years for a treaty to come into force, but said he hoped it would happen sooner in this case.

-Many of the countries that abstained, among them India, complained the treaty favored exporting over importing states.
+A number of countries, led by India, which also abstained, complained the treaty favoured exporting over importing states.
 Russia said Moscow would take a hard look at the treaty before deciding whether to sign it.

-Several delegates told Reuters the treaty's effectiveness would be limited if major arms exporters refused to sign it.
+Several delegates told Reuters the treaty's effectiveness would be limited if major arms exporters refuse to sign it.

-The United States, the world's No. 1 arms exporter, voted in favor of the treaty despite fierce opposition from the NRA, whose lobbying wing - the NRA Institute for Legislative Action - issued a statement condemning the U.N. vote.
+The United States, the world's No. 1 arms exporter, voted in favour of the treaty despite fierce opposition from the National Rifle Association (NRA), a powerful U.S. pro-gun lobbying group.

-"This treaty disregards the Second Amendment to our Constitution and threatens individual firearm ownership," said Chris Cox, head of the NRA-ILA.
-"It is a sad, yet telling, day when the president of the United States and his administration refuse to defend America's Constitution on the world stage."

 U.S. Secretary of State John Kerry said in a statement the U.N. adopted "a strong, effective and implementable Arms Trade Treaty that can strengthen global security while protecting the sovereign right of states to conduct legitimate arms trade."

-The NRA has vowed to fight to prevent the treaty's ratification by the U.S. Senate when it reaches Washington.
+The NRA opposes the treaty and has vowed to fight to prevent its ratification by the U.S. Senate when it reaches Washington.
+The NRA says the treaty will undermine domestic gun rights, a view the U.S. government has strongly rejected.

 Syrian U.N.
 Ambassador Bashar Ja'afari repeated that his government opposes the arms trade treaty because it does not ban the sale of weapons to non-state actors and "terrorists" like those it says are active in Syria.
 The civil war there has claimed at least 70,000 lives, according to U.N. estimates.